raaudain/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    * Middleware - can get the req and res objects, operater on them, and trigger action(s)
+    * Routing - a way to select which request handler is executed

 - [ ] Describe Middleware?

+    * Middleware - can get the req and res objects, operater on them, and trigger action(s)

 - [ ] Describe a Resource?

+    *

 - [ ] What can the API return to help clients know if a request was successful?

+    * A status code

 - [ ] How can we partition our application into sub-applications?

+    * By implementing custom middleware

 ## Project Setup